kenirwin/suma-retroactive-data-importer/README.md

 ## Credits

 * Ken Irwin (kirwin AT wittenberg DOT edu) - initial creator

+## Acknowledgements
-* Bret Davidson -- co-creator of the original Suma project and advisor/consultant for the Suma Import Generator
+* Jason Casden & Bret Davidson are the project lead and technical lead for the original Suma project.
+They have both been very helpful in encouraging and facilitating work on the Suma Import Generator.
+Special thanks to Bret for some extra help understanding the Suma API.